apache/incubator-heron/website/content/docs/developers/topologies.md

 project as a dependency.
 This allows you to use Heron APIs that are necessary to develop your own topology.

+### Maven Integration

-Alternatively, you can add a dependency on `heron-storm.jar` to your project's `pom.xml` file as follows:
+Alternatively, you can integrate the latest Heron API by just including the following lines to your project's `pom.xml` file.

 ```xml
 <dependency>